Skip to main content

 1. AI agent host: the coding environment that runs uSpec skills (Cursor, Claude Code, or Codex)

-2. Figma MCP: the bridge that connects your agent to Figma files (either Figma Console MCP or native Figma MCP)
+3. Figma MCP: the bridge that lets the create-* skills render annotation frames back into your Figma file (either Figma Console MCP or native Figma MCP)

-3. Template library: the Figma file containing documentation templates
+4. Template library: the Figma file containing the documentation templates those render skills clone from

 You only need to complete this setup once.
 After that, you can generate specs anytime by opening the project in your agent host.